 So, if you want your banking business to experience minimum impact from GDPR, one message is clear – you need to provide transparency to your customers, as well as your internal officers and auditors.
 Just as you provide various perspectives on your data flows to your various stakeholders, you’ll benefit from providing a simplified perspective to your customers.
 The metadata, lineage and quality information you’ve accumulated now has an extra use case: keeping your customers informed, so you are able to keep running the modelling and checking processes that you depend on.

 Want more from our GDPR experts?
-Check out our GDPR solution packages here and see more of our regulatory compliance projects here.
+Check out our governance solutions here.
 Or you can reach us on 020 7347 5666.